 Be sure to capture the “p12 and SSH keys password for new users” that the installer will display at the end as part of the congratulatory message, because you will need to use it later.
 Store it in a safe place, such as your password vault.

 Configuring VPN Clients

-If setting up the VPN client on Windows 10, retrieve from the Algo VPN server your user’s file with the .ps1 extension (e.g., windows_john.ps1).
+If setting up the VPN client on Windows 10, retrieve from the Algo VPN server your user’s file with the .ps1 extension (e.g., john.ps1).
+It will be in the ipsec/windows subdirectory.
 Then, open the Administrator shell on the Windows system and execute the following command from the folder where you’ve placed these files, adjusting the file name to match your name:

 When prompted, supply the p12 password that the Algo VPN installer displayed at the end of the installation.
 This will import the appropriate certificate information and create the VPN connection entry.
 To connect to the VPN server, go to Settings > Network & Internet > VPN.
 If you wish to remove the VPN entry, use the PowerShell command above, replacing “-Add” with “-Remove”.

 Before relying on VPN to safeguard your interactions with malicious infrastructure, be sure to confirm that it’s concealing the necessary aspects of your origin.
 If it’s working properly, the remote host should see the IP address of your VPN servers, instead of the IP address of your VPN client.
 Similarly, your DNS traffic should be getting directed through the VPN tunnel, concealing your client’s locally-configured DNS server.
 One way to validate this is to use whoer.net, comparing what information the site reveals before and after you activate your VPN connection.
 Also, confirm that you’re not leaking your origin over IPv6; one way to do that is by connecting to ipv6leak.com.